 When you’re prepping for a 10K, taking time to recover is just as important as running consistently.
 If you haven’t been running consistently prior to training for the race, you’re likely to experience some soreness and discomfort.
 Build-in recovery days between your runs, and if you just can’t sit still, go for a leisurely walk.

 Although running through soreness or pain might be tempting, that’s not always the best course of action.
 Knowing when to take it easy and rest is something you’ll learn with time, but when in doubt, don’t push it.
 Running too frequently or too intensely can increase your risk of injury.
 Give your body time to recover.

 Sometimes, it can be difficult to know if you’re dealing with the typical soreness that comes with training or if it’s something more serious.
 Some signs that you might be dealing with an injury include:1

 - Sharp and sudden pains that intensify with running

 - Prolonged painful, swollen, or bruised joints

 - Numbness or pins and needles

 - Bones, muscles, or tendons that are extremely tender when pressed

 Getting injured increases the likelihood that you won’t be able to compete in the race, so it’s always best to listen to your body.
 If you think you might be dealing with a running injury, call your doctor to schedule an appointment immediately.

-As you gradually ramp up your mileage to train for race day, you’ll need to consume more calories to ensure you’re properly fueling your body.
+As you gradually ramp up your mileage while you prepare for your 10K, you’ll need to consume more calories to ensure you’re properly fueling your body.
 While avoiding empty calories like sugary drinks and snacks is best, avoid the temptation to cut back or eliminate carbs drastically.
 You still need carbs for energy!